 - Autonomic testing.
-Special tests may be done to determine how your blood pressure changes while you are in different positions, and whether you sweat normally.
+Special tests may be done to determine how your blood pressure changes while you are in different positions, and whether your sweating is within the standard range.

 Diabetic neuropathy has no known cure.
 The goals of treatment are to:

 - Slow progression